The Cotswolds (UK Parliament constituency)

-The Cotswolds is a constituency represented in the House of Commons of the UK Parliament by Sir Geoffrey Clifton-Brown, a Conservative, since its 1997 creation.
+The Cotswolds was a constituency in Gloucestershire in the House of Commons of the UK Parliament.
+It was represented by Geoffrey Clifton-Brown, a Conservative, since its 1997 creation.

+Further to the completion of the 2023 review of Westminster constituencies, the seat was abolished.
+It was split into two smaller constituencies: North Cotswolds and South Cotswolds, to even up voter numbers relative to other constituencies.

 Members of Parliament

 Constituency profile

-The Cotswolds is a safe Conservative seat.
+The Cotswolds was a safe Conservative seat.

-The largest town in the constituency is Cirencester, a compact traditional town.
-Other settlements include Andoversford, Bourton-on-the-Water, Chipping Campden, Fairford, Lechlade, Moreton-in-Marsh, Northleach, Stow-on-the-Wold, Tetbury (and the neighbouring village of Doughton, location of Highgrove, the Prince of Wales's estate), and Wotton-under-Edge.
+The largest town in the constituency was Cirencester, a compact traditional town.
+Other settlements included Andoversford, Bourton-on-the-Water, Chipping Campden, Fairford, Lechlade, Moreton-in-Marsh, Northleach, Stow-on-the-Wold, Tetbury (and the neighbouring village of Doughton, location of Highgrove, the Prince of Wales's estate), and Wotton-under-Edge.

-The seat has the highest number of listed buildings of any constituency in Britain.
-It also contains eight of the 20 most popular attractions in Gloucestershire, including Westonbirt Arboretum, Hidcote Manor, and Chedworth Roman Villa.
+The seat had the highest number of listed buildings of any constituency in Britain.
+It also contained eight of the 20 most popular attractions in Gloucestershire, including Westonbirt Arboretum, Hidcote Manor, and Chedworth Roman Villa.